hernandezj1/wg-education-training/organization.md

 - Testing

 ### Software Specific lessons:
--Containerization ( Docker & Singularity ) - this connects to reproducible research lesson
+- Containerization ( Docker & Singularity ) - this connects to reproducible research lesson
 - Packaging in Python
 - More to be added